BLAZIN77/BLAZIN77/README.md

 - 👋 Hi, I’m @BLAZIN77
 - 👀 I’m interested in App, web, game development and robotics!
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Nothing
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: he/him